kodie/apache-module-manager/readme.md

 ### Global Options

-These options can be used with any of the above commands.
+These options can be used with any of the above commands:

 | Long            | Short | Description                                   |
 |-----------------|-------|-----------------------------------------------|